-All financial transactions pertaining to bookstore operations shall be accounted for in a roprietary institutional account and kept separate from all of the College’s other activities.
+All financial transactions pertaining to bookstore operations shall be accounted for in a proprietary institutional account and kept separate from all of the College’s other activities.
 Markup of textbooks shall be reasonable and consistent with the markup prevailing among other North Carolina Community College’s.
 Periodically, but at least every four years, the Board shall review the College’s mark-up on textbooks and other instructional materials sold through the bookstore to determine if the mark-up is appropriately balanced between affordability for students and other priorities identified by the Board.

 II.
 Use of Bookstore/General Store Operating Revenues

 A. Bookstore/General Store receipts shall first be used to support bookstore/general store operating expenses including, but not limited to: salaries and benefits of bookstore personnel, purchase of inventory, marketing, supplies, travel, equipment associated with the operation of the bookstore/general store, enhancement of the bookstore/general and bookstore/general facility support costs, such as, utilities, housekeeping, maintenance and security.

 B. Receipts in excess of the above operating expenses shall be transferred to the appropriate account and expended consistent with the following provisions: